 University of Michigan a Top-Ranked Heart Surgery Program

-The idea of having surgery on your heart may be frightening and stressful, but you can find some peace of mind knowing the 2014 U.S. News and World Report's Best Hospitals ranks the heart and heart surgery programs at the University of Michigan as one of the best among Michigan hospitals.
+The idea of having surgery on your heart may be frightening and stressful, but you can find some peace of mind knowing U.S. News and World Report's Best Hospitals list ranks the heart and heart surgery programs at the University of Michigan as one of the best among Michigan hospitals.
 Our surgeons perform more than 2,000 heart operations annually, and see approximately 3,500 outpatients each year.
 Our highly trained physicians, nurses, dietitians and other caregivers work as a team to provide the expertise and resources required to make your surgery and hospital stay both comfortable and successful.

 Clinical Care Coordinators Ease Stress